JaeyeonG1/JaeyeonG1/README.md

 Hi👋 I’m @JaeyeonG1

-👀 I’m interested in ...
+👀 I’m interested in Android

-🌱 I’m currently learning ...
+🌱 I’m currently learning Android and DeepLearning

 📫 How to reach me
 chlwodud2@naver.com